 IMPORTANT UPDATES

-Children’s is one of the largest pediatric clinical care providers in the country, with three hospitals, 673 licensed beds, a Level 1 Trauma Center, and more than 60 pediatric specialties and programs.
-Each year, Children’s encounters more than 1.2 million patient visits and performs more than 300,000 imaging reports.
+Children’s is one of the largest pediatric clinical care providers in the country with three hospitals, 673 licensed beds, a Level 1 Trauma Center and more than 60 pediatric specialties and programs.
+Our various locations encounter more than one million patient visits annually, and radiology performs more than 300,000 imaging examinations.

 Highlights